csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

     endin

-Now, the controllers are re-mapped to sensible ranges, and have names that make sense for your intruments.
+Now, the controllers are re-mapped to sensible ranges, and have names that make sense for your instruments.
 They can be used as follows.
 Note particularly that, just above the instrument definition, in other words actually in the orchestra header, these global variables are initialized with values that will work in performance, in case the user does not set